abduld/CS533/hw3/report.markdown

 On the CPU, there will be $100*ceil(1000/(4*2)) + 1000/4 = 1275cycles$ this means the operations complete in $12.75us$.
 On the PIM, there will be $4*ceil(1000/(4*2)) + 1000/4 = 3750cycles$ this means the operations complete in $3.75us$.

 ## Question 3 : Reliability

+a.

+  1. The authors use TLS to execute monitoring code (that is written by the user) in tandem with the user code.
+Since the monitoring code is assumed to be independent of the main computation, one can execute them speculatively in a thread with a high probability of success.
+The authors also use TLS to allow one to recover from exceptions (try/catch blocks for example).
+Both of these optimizations can be done in software, but by using TLS one can achieve much higher performance.

+  2. The key difference is that iWatcher can perform the checking on the binary by monitoring memory accesses while the previous paper requires compiler support to statically determine which monitoring function need to be executed speculatively.
+The iWatcher paper claims that by having the compiler generate some code, it may introduce extra dependencies that may not allow some optimizations (that existed otherwise in the original code). iWatcher is also able to turn on and off the monitoring functionality at runtime, which is not something that the Lam paper is able to do.

+b.
+It can check for invariant that the programmer need to inserts, but the much more interesting case is that it can check for memory access violations, such as updated via aliased pointers, buffer overflows, and stack smashes.

+c.
+Obviously, one can have bugs in the code an the invariants which makes iWatcher think the program is bug-free even through it is not. iWatcheer also suffers from the "path convergence problem" i.e. a bug need to manifest itself for that execution path.
+Since many bugs manifest themselves one very specific conditions, one needs to come up with program inputs that causes such paths to execute to result in the bug being triggered.